EtchUK/Etch.OrchardCore.AdminTheme/README.md

 ```

 One side affect of this change is that the insert widget feature to be able to add a new widget between existing widgets has been disabled.

-### List Part Edit Option

-Add edit option on admin area page displaying list of items comtained by a content item.

 ### Unsaved Changes Prompt